Continuous function: Properties

 stays continuous if the topology $\tau_Y$ is replaced by a coarser topology and/or $\tau_X$ is replaced by a finer topology.

 Homeomorphisms

 Symmetric to the concept of a continuous map is an open map, for which images of open sets are open.
-In fact, if an open map f has an inverse function, that inverse is continuous, and if a continuous map g has an inverse, that inverse is open.
+If an open map f has an inverse function, that inverse is continuous, and if a continuous map g has an inverse, that inverse is open.
 Given a bijective function f between two topological spaces, the inverse function $f^{-1}$ need not be continuous.
-A bijective continuous function with continuous inverse function is called a homeomorphism.
+A bijective continuous function with a continuous inverse function is called a homeomorphism.

 If a continuous bijection has as its domain a compact space and its codomain is Hausdorff, then it is a homeomorphism.